calmm-js/bacon.react.html/README.md

 import {set, toggle, Div, Input, Label, P} from "bacon.react.html"
 ```

-and you can then use them like ordinary HTML tags, but with Bacon streams in
+and you can then use them like ordinary HTML elements, but with Bacon streams in
 attributes or as children.
 For example, you could write

 ```jsx